nathanielcastillo/Cyclistic-Case-Study/README.md

 ```

 ### Creating Temporary Table with Window function to add row number to duplicates
-If duplicate entries exist, window function will assign row numbers to entries
+Window function will assign row numbers to entries to determine if duplicate entries exist
+The first member ride entry will marked with row number 1
-Member rides will be prioritized over casual rides with row number 1
+Any duplicate entry will be marked with a row number > 1
-Result will be stored in temporary table for later use
+Result is stored in temporary table for later use

 ```MySQL
 DROP TABLE IF EXISTS member_row;